marta-almeida-bt0122/MobileAppDevelopment/README.md

    * Good conditions → HP increases
 6. Follow the recommendations to maintain your character’s health.
 7. Check history and ranking to track your performance.

 ---

-## Demo Video

-Add here a short video demonstrating how the app works and its main features.

----